peteroupc/peteroupc.github.io/random.md

 Generates random bits using an unpredictable-random implementation.

 -  Quality: An unpredictable-random implementation generates random bits that are unpredictable.
--  Predictability: "Unpredictable" means that an outside party can guess neither prior nor future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the random algorithm or the implementation's internal state at the given point in time.
+"Unpredictable" means that an outside party can guess neither prior nor future unseen bits of the random sequence correctly with more than a 50% chance per bit, even with knowledge of the random algorithm, the implementation's internal state at the given point in time, or extremely many outputs of the RNG.
 (If the sequence was generated directly by a deterministic RNG, ensuring future bits are unguessable this way should be done wherever the implementation finds it feasible; see "Seeding and Reseeding".)
 -  Seeding and Reseeding: The following applies only to deterministic RNG implementations; nondeterministic RNGs don't require seeding or reseeding.

     The implementation must be initialized ("seeded") with a "seed" described as follows.
 The seed--
-    - must consist of unpredictable data, no part of which may be the RNG's own output (the unpredictable data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
+    - must consist of unpredictable data (as defined above), no part of which may be the RNG's own output (the unpredictable data may be mixed with other arbitrary data as long as the result is no less unpredictable), and
     - must be at least the same size as the RNG's _seed length_.

     The _seed length_ is the maximum size of the seed the RNG can take to initialize its state without truncating or compressing that seed.
 It must be at least 128 bits and should be at least 256 bits.